Bitteneite/bitten_restoboards/bit_m0116/README.md

 ## Solenoid Placement

 Here is where you can get creative!
 You can now place your 5V solenoid's anywhere inside the M0116 case.
-Here an example of how I did mine:
+Here's an example of how I did mine:

 1. Place a piece of masking tape on the surface of where you'll mount your solenoid:
 	- This will protect the surface on your M0116 case.